A mid-life crisis is a kind of identity crisis where middle-aged individuals feel a loss of self-confidence.

-Freud was instrumental in bringing this concept to the attention of more people.
+Freud was instrumental in popularizing the concept of identity crises and bringing to the attention of more people.

-The common perception is that during middle age, everyone’s thoughts are driven by the perceived meaninglessness of existence and the fear of impending death.
+The common perception is that during mid-life, everyone’s thoughts are driven by the perceived meaninglessness of existence and the fear of impending death.

 For a large number of adults, this is the largest cognitive leap they will make in their life.
 Every bedrock belief on which the person has built their life has suddenly been revealed as the foundation of shifting sand.